jpgoldberg/jpg-website/content/post/signal/index.md

 JD Vance to the group
 while pretending to be other members of the group to the vice president.
-That [adversary in the middle](https://attack.mitre.org/techniques/T1557/) could faithfully rely to each party what the other parties say.
+That [adversary in the middle](https://attack.mitre.org/techniques/T1557/) could faithfully relay to each party what the other parties say.
 That way, nobody would be able to detect during the conversation that anything was amiss.